A Roman sanctuary, which included temples and ritual courtyards, was built near the sacred grotto of Pan.

 A large niche embedded in the wall at the end of the court used to hold the statue of Nemesis behind an iron grate.

-A Greek inscription above the niche (seen in detail on the right) tells of the goddess Nemesis and the donor.
+A Greek inscription above the niche (seen in detail here) tells of the goddess Nemesis and the donor.

 At the eastern side of the sanctuary are two temples, associated with the unique cult of “dancing goats“.